the-ditanian-fleet/waitlist/frontend/src/Pages/FC/guides/trainee/guide.md

 ## Rules

-- ALL
+- All Sites
-  1. Must have a backseat PRIOR to starting the fleet.
+  1. Must have a backseat PRIOR to starting the fleet appropriate to level of site.
   1. Required to only allow pilots who meet SRP standards for TDF’s fleets.
-  1. Are required to run with multiple FCs.
   1. Are required to do the introduction speech on every fleet they run.
-  1. Are required to hound their backseats if they do not provide a report
-  1. No backseat report means the fleet never happened!
+  1. Are required to hound their backseats if they do not provide a report.
+(No backseat report means the fleet never happened!)
-  1. Must have a fully trained booster alt
+  1. Must have a fully trained booster alt.
-  1. Must demonstrate the ability to contest other fleets
+  1. Must demonstrate the ability to contest other fleets.
 - VG
   1. Follow battleship targets when shooting, CQC/Sniper Tags in order etc.
   1. Must have 2 (Two) logi in total.